spdk/spdk/doc/nvmf_tgt_pg.md

 ## Zero Copy Support

-For the RDMA transport, data is transferred from the RDMA NIC to host memory and then host memory to the SSD (or vis. versa), without any intermediate copies.
+For the RDMA transport, data is transferred from the RDMA NIC to host memory and then host memory to the SSD (or vice versa), without any intermediate copies.
 Data is never moved from one location in host memory to another.
 Other transports in the future may require data copies.